-- Soft Dsense Foam Padding – Features dense...
+- Soft Dsense Foam Padding – Featuring dense...

 To put it very simply – yes.
-I’d recommend Merax Deluxe weight bench to practically everyone.
-As long as you do not mind the 3-inch gap between the pads, I can’t imagine any other major problem.
+I’d recommend the Merax Deluxe weight bench to practically everyone.
+As long as you do not mind the 3-inch gap between the pads, this bench can work for just about anyone.